FP Diseases

 Bacterial blight:

-• Initially, lesions have water-soaked edges.
+- Initially, lesions have water-soaked edges.
+As infection progresses, lesions have a window-pane appearance.

-On-Farm Fungicide Research Results
+On-Farm Network Fungicide Research Results

-Small Plot Fungicide Research Results
+Small-Plot Fungicide Research Results

 A small-plot study testing various pea inputs was conducted at Minto and Hamiota in 2015 and 2016.
 These trials tested no fungicide vs. one application (Headline EC at 10% flower) vs. two applications (Headline EC at 10% flower + Priaxor 12-13 days later).

 In 2015, there was a significant effect of fungicide application compared to no fungicide.
-However, there was no difference between one application and two applications of fungicide (Table 2).
+However, there was no difference between one application and two applications of fungicide (Table 1).
 At Hamiota (2016), there was a significant yield response to two applications of fungicide and no response to one application of fungicide.
 At Minto (2016), there was a significant yield response to both one and two applications of fungicide.
 Two applications of fungicide resulted in the highest yield; however, the overall yield potential was low at this site.

 Table 1.
 Field pea yield response in small-plot trials across Manitoba from 2015-2016.